xephtar/NavigationProject/README.md

 ## Postman Collection

-I added postman collection to test API.
+I added postman collection and environment to test API.
 There are example request bodies also.

 ### Whole collection is like below.